vlazzarini/cs-s7/README.md

 make
 ```

-are used to build the `cs-s7` program.
-If libtecla is installed, the
+are used to build the `cs-s7` program and the `libcss7.{so,
+dylib,dll}`.
-interpreter will use it for enhanced command editing.
+If libtecla is installed, the `cs-s7` REPL will use it for enhanced command editing.

 ## Running